 When choosing an ethical energy supplier there are a number of things to look out for:

-- The first thing to consider is whether the energy provided was directly generated from a sustainable source (such as wind or solar), or if it was simply conventionally produced energy which the energy company offset.
+The first thing to consider is whether the energy provided was directly generated from a sustainable source (such as wind or solar), or if it was conventionally produced and offset.

 - While all energy ultimately mixes together in most national grids, it is still best to choose a provider which generates their own sustainable energy which can be traced to the source.